 The Livable Communities Initiative encourages transportation agencies and local governments to introduce proposed transportation improvements to communities in the early stages of the planning process.
 The Partnership focuses on improved livability of rural as well as urban communities.
 FTA is committed to providing rural and non-metropolitan areas with opportunities to invest in public transit service to improve access for residents and offers unique programs tailored particularly for rural and tribal communities in order to increase access to basic human services and employment.

 The Job Access and Reverse Commute (JARC) program was established to address the unique transportation challenges faced by welfare recipients and low-income persons seeking to obtain and maintain employment.
 Many new entry-level jobs are located in suburban areas, and low-income individuals have difficulty accessing these jobs from their inner city, urban, or rural neighborhoods.
 In addition, many entry level-jobs require working late at night or on weekends when conventional transit services are either reduced or non-existent.
 Finally, many employment related-trips are complex and involve multiple destinations including reaching childcare facilities or other services.
-A recent study (found here) of the economic benefits of employment-related transportation services concluded that transportation funded through the JARC program provided access to approximately 43.4 million jobs, including 21.2 million low-wage jobs.
+A recent study (PDF) of the economic benefits of employment-related transportation services concluded that transportation funded through the JARC program provided access to approximately 43.4 million jobs, including 21.2 million low-wage jobs.

 The Bus Livability Discretionary Grants program provides unallocated Section 5309 Bus and Bus Facilities money to projects that fulfill the six livability principle of the Interagency Partnership for Sustainable Communities, which consists of EPA, DOT, and HUD.
 The goal of the program is to invest in projects that increase transportation options, provide access to jobs and affordable housing, encourage economic development, and improve accessibiliy to transportation for the public.
 The program funds capital expenses for projects ranging from intermodal facilities, to susainability oriented buses, to bicycle infrastructure and more.
-Below are links to past projects awarded through this program.
+Past Bus Livability Project Selections awarded through this program.